matteocarnelos/screenparty/README.md

 ### Playback phase
 At this stage, the devices should all be playing the video simultaneously.
 The playback controls are avaible on the host's screen.

+---

+_App created by Matteo Carnelos, Pardeep Kumar and Alessandro Fano for the course of Embedded Systems Programming in the University of Padua, AY 2019/2020._